 Subject to the availability of your chosen arrangements, we will confirm your holiday by issuing a confirmation invoice.

 The confirmation invoice will be sent to the party leader.
 Please check this carefully as soon as you receive it.
 Contact us immediately if any information which appears on the confirmation, acknowledgement or any other document appears to be incorrect or incomplete as it may not be possible to make changes later.
 We regret we cannot accept any liability if we are not notified of any inaccuracies in any document within 24 hours of you receiving it.
 We will do our best to rectify any mistake notified to us outside these time limits but you must meet any costs involved in doing so.

 The balance of the holiday cost must be received by us not less than 17 weeks prior to departure.
 This date will be stated on your confirmation invoice.
 Reminders may not be sent prior to the due date.
+Balances must be paid by bank transfer, cheque or our Direct debit scheme.
 If we do not receive all payments due (including any surcharge where applicable) in full and on time, we reserve the right to treat your booking as cancelled by you.
-In this case, we will be entitled to keep all deposits paid or due at that date.
+In this case, we will be entitled to keep all deposits paid and recover any of the charges due as set out in clause 6.
 If we do not cancel straight away because you have promised to make payment, you must pay the cancellation charges shown in clause 6 depending on the date we reasonably treat your booking as cancelled.